 Of the businesses that do have incident response processes in place, very few have tested or know how their response plan operates.
 In a study by IBM Resilient, 54 percent of businesses with a formalized incident response plan did not test it regularly.

 It’s a fact that incident response isn’t just a security concern – it’s a business concern.
 A successful incident response plan follows a life cycle of developing new strategies, improving current practices, and updating the existing plan.
-Preventing a future cybersecurity incident relies on the avoidance of complacency within a formal incident response plan.
+Preventing a future cybersecurity incident relies on avoiding complacency within a formal incident response plan.

 Incident response services need to be multifaceted and comprehensive – whether that is creating an incident response plan or answering an emergency breach.

-Here at CDG, we offer experienced incident response teams to provide clients with thorough, personalized incident response care to match their exact systems, technologies, and personnel.
+At CDG, we offer experienced incident response teams to provide clients with thorough, personalized care to match their exact systems, technologies, and personnel.

 When helping craft a plan, six basic elements are addressed:

-CDG’s personalized holistic approach to incident response provides organizations with an in-depth and dependable solution to stop and tackle digital threats.
-With extensive incident response experience, we are able to efficiently and effectively protect and strengthen a business’s cyber environment.
+CDG’s personalized holistic approach to cybersecurity incident response services provides organizations with an in-depth and dependable solution to stop and tackle digital threats.
+With extensive incident response experience, we can efficiently and effectively protect and strengthen a business’s cyber environment.
 Partnering with an effective incident response team like ourselves best positions an organization to remain secure and agile in the face of future incidents.